Engaged Scholar Faculty and Community Fellows Program

 Application Process and Procedures

 We are currently recruiting for the 2017-2018 Engaged Scholar Faculty and Community Fellows Program cohort.
-The application is open and will close on Wednesday, May 31, 2017.
-Selected fellows will be notified the week of June 12th.
+The application is open and will close on Friday, June 23, 2017.

 Engaged Scholar Faculty and Community Fellows Cohort